Cannibal Holocaust: Plot

-In 1979, an American film crew - director Alan Yates, scriptwriter Faye Daniels, cameramen Jack Anders and Mark Tomaso, and native guide Felipe - disappears in the Amazon rainforest while filming The Green Inferno, a documentary about indigenous cannibal tribes.
+In 1979, an American film crew — director Alan Yates, script supervisor Faye Daniels, cameramen Jack Anders and Mark Tomaso, and native guide Felipe — disappear into the Amazon rainforest while filming The Green Inferno, a documentary about indigenous cannibal tribes.

-Harold Monroe, an anthropologist at New York University, agrees to lead a rescue mission for the missing filmmakers.
+Harold Monroe, an anthropologist at NYU, agrees to lead a rescue mission for the missing filmmakers.
 Before his arrival, military personnel stationed in the rainforest conduct a raid on the local Yacumo tribe and take a young man hostage to negotiate with the natives.
-Monroe flies in via floatplane and meets his guides Chaco and Miguel.
+Monroe flies in via floatplane and meets his guides, Chaco and Miguel.

 While trekking through the jungle, they find Felipe's skeleton and Chaco force-feeds the hostage cocaine to keep him pliable.
 They secretly watch a native man murder a woman as punishment for adultery; Chaco forbids Monroe to intervene.
-The rescue team follows the man to a group of Yacumo and promises to release their hostage in exchange for being taken to the Yacumo village.
+The team follows the man to a group of Yacumo and promises to release their hostage in exchange for being taken to the Yacumo village.
 Once there, the group is greeted with hostility and learns that the filmmakers caused great unrest among the people.

 The next day, Monroe and his guides head deeper into the rainforest to locate two warring endocannibal tribes, the Ya̧nomamö and the Shamatari.
 They follow a group of Shamatari warriors to a riverbank, where Monroe's team saves a smaller group of Ya̧nomamö from death.
-The Ya̧nomamö invite the team back to their village in gratitude, but are still suspicious of the foreigners.
+The Ya̧nomamö invite the team back to their village in gratitude but remain suspicious of the foreigners.
 Monroe bathes naked in a river to gain their trust, where a group of Ya̧nomamö women joins him.
-The women lead Monroe from the river to a shrine, where he discovers the skeletal remains of the filmmakers and their film reels.
-He later plays music from a tape recorder for the Ya̧nomamö in the village, hoping they will trade it for the film reels; the intrigued natives agree.
+The woman leads Monroe from the river to a shrine, where he discovers the filmmakers' skeletal remains and their film reels.
+He later plays music from a tape recorder for the Ya̧nomamö in the village, hoping they will trade it for the film reels; the natives are intrigued and agree.

-Back in New York, Pan American Broadcasting System executives invite Monroe to host a documentary broadcast based on the recovered film.
+Monroe returns to NYC, where Pan American Broadcasting System executives invite him to host a documentary broadcast based on the recovered film.
 Monroe insists on viewing the raw footage before agreeing.
 One of the executives introduces him to Alan's work by showing an excerpt from his previous documentary, The Last Road to Hell, after which she informs Monroe that Alan staged dramatic scenes to make his films more exciting.